yingfeng23/yingfeng23.github.io/_drafts/2022-12-20-startup-vocab.md

 I also really love retros because they are a great place to sanity-check whether the thing that's bothering you is actually a big deal and bothering others, or something particular to you that you can just try to get over and let go.

 **Technical debt**

+**SLA** - service-level agreement.
+Essentially, it's the time by which you agree to resolve an issue.
+This is most often used in IT work, where the team has an SLA set for responding to and closing out tickets ("tickets must be responded to within Y minutes").
+But you can also it to refer to something like "X task must be accomplished by Y time every day."

+Bus factor